Walid-Ahmed/imageclassifierSuite/README.md

 The Repo already include these dataset

-1- Santa/NoSanta     (initially collected  by  Adrian Rosebrock) 2-Dogs/Cats
+1- Santa/NoSanta     (initially collected  by  Adrian Rosebrock)   &nbsp;
+2-Dogs/Cats &nbsp;
-3-Human/Horses
+3-Human/Horses &nbsp;

 The prediction model have only one neuron at last layer.
 A probabilty more than 0.5 means that the output is the first class(Santa/Dogs/Human) otherwise it is the second class (No Santa/Cats/Horse)